bleakley/case-reports/README.md

 Optionally, you may specify a list of PMIDs that will be excluded from the set, as well as a range of publication dates (line 129).
 You may also specify whether you wish to search MeSH Terms or MeSH Major Topics.

-If you wish to search MeSH Major Topics (line 16) to TRUE.
+If you wish to search MeSH Major Topics (line 16), then set the variable to TRUE.
 All other parameters can be set on line 129.

 The output is a map where each key is count of citations for a publication in PubMed Central (PMC), and each value is the number of publications in the queried set with that citation count.
 For example, the distribution